Program Interconnection Standards for Small Generators

 In July 2016, FERC issued Order 828 revising the Small Generation Interconnection Agreement (SGIA) to require newly interconnecting small generators under 20 MW to ride through abnormal frequency and voltage events and not be disconnected during such events.
 This ride through requires the small generating facility to stay connected to and be synchronized with the transmission system during system disturbances within a range of over and under frequency/ voltage conditions as comparable to large generating facilities.

 * FERC Order 792 allows larger systems to interconnect under the Fast Track process if the system is on a "mainline" and less than 2.5 electrical circuit miles (CM) from a substation.
 In the order, FERC defines a "mainline" to be "the three-phase backbone of a circuit" that will "typically constitute lines with wire sizes of 4/0 American wire gauge, 336.4 kcmil, 397.5 kcmil, 477 kcmil and 795 kcmil."
-The new requirement that utilities provide developers of interconnecting systems with a pre-application report also requires that the distance to the substation be provided in that report.
+The requirement that utilities provide developers of interconnecting systems with a pre-application report also requires that the distance to the substation be provided in that report.

 Add new comment